 Clinical Psychology: empowerment, resilience, community-based learning, transformative education, civic engagement, intimate partner violence, client-centered services

 Dr. Cattaneo earned her doctorate in Clinical/Community Psychology from the University of Maryland (College Park) in 2001, and joined the faculty of the Clinical Psychology Program at George Mason University in 2003.
-Dr. Cattaneo applies a community psychology orientation to her work, centering on the ways psychology can facilitate and fuel efforts to address social problems.
+Dr. Cattaneo applies a community psychology orientation to her work, centering on the ways psychology can facilitate and fuel efforts to address social problems, and create a more just society.
 Community psychology highlights the multiple layers of context influencing individuals and groups, and prioritizes partnership with community members and organizations in research, teaching and advocacy.
+Broadly, in her Lab for Community REACH (Resilience, Empowerment, Action, Change), Dr. Cattaneo and her students are interested in the wellbeing of marginalized populations, exploring and reimagining the role of institutions in societal arragements, and in catalyzing critical civic awareness and engagement.
 Within the area of intimate partner violence, Dr. Cattaneo’s research has focused on the key constructs of empowerment and survivor-centered practice to explore the best ways to assist survivors.
-More broadly, in her Lab for Community REACH (Resilience, Empowerment, Action, Change), Dr. Cattaneo and her students are interested in the wellbeing of marginalized populations and in catalyzing civic awareness and engagement.
 Dr. Cattaneo has won awards for excellence in teaching and mentorship from George Mason University and from the Society for the Psychological Study of Social Issues.

 Cattaneo, L.B., Chan, W.Y, Shor, R., Gebhard, K.T., Elshabassi, N.E.
 (2019).
 Elaborating the connection between social class and classism.
 American Journal of Community Psychology.
 Published on-line. https://doi.org/10.1002/ajcp.12322

 Cattaneo, L.B, *Shor, R., *Calton, J.M., *Gebhard, K.T., *Buchwach, S.Y., *Elshabassi, N. & *Hargrove, S. (2019).
-Social Problems are Social: Empirical Evidence and Reflections on Integrating Community Psychology into Traditional Curriculum.
-Global Journal of Community Psychology Practice.
+Social problems are social: Empirical evidence and reflections on integrating community psychology into traditional curriculum.
+Global Journal of Community Psychology Practice, 10(1), accessible at https://www.gjcpp.org/en/index.php?issue=31.

 *Shor, R., Cattaneo, L.B. & *Calton, J.M.
 (2017).
 Pathways of transformational service-learning: Exploring the relationships between context, disorienting dilemmas, and student response.
 Journal of Transformative Education, 15(2), 156-173.